hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/readme.ru.md

 **Explanation and Improvements:**

 1. **Placeholder Functions:** The code now includes placeholder functions (`get_api_key`, `build_api_request`) to simulate the actual functions from the provided markdown.
-Crucially, these placeholders *demonstrate* how to test the functions, even without the actual code.
+Crucially, these placeholders *demonStarte* how to test the functions, even without the actual code.
 Replace these with your real functions.

 2. **Comprehensive Tests:** The tests now cover valid input, missing API key (which is a crucial edge case), and an invalid site URL.
 This addresses the requirements for edge and invalid cases.